 This service is designed for organizations who have identified their CMMC security gaps and are looking for support to implement remediation solutions and manage their CMMC compliance program.

-The Department of Defense created the CMMC framework to protect their supply chain, know as the Defense Industrial Base (DIB).
+The Department of Defense created the CMMC framework to protect their supply chain, known as the Defense Industrial Base (DIB).
 If you are a DoD contractor or subcontractor, you are required to follow the CMMC framework.
 If you do business with DoD members in the DIB or have plans to bid on future DoD contracts, you also will need to adhere to CMMC standards set forth by the DoD.

 According to the DoD, CUI stands for Controlled Unclassified Information and is defined as Government created or owned UNCLASSIFIED information that must be safeguarded from unauthorized disclosure.
 CMMC was created in part to protect federal data accessed by organizations in the DoD supply chain.